Personal Learning Program Review

 The following grade shows data to see the changes in prices of the equipment, cases and warranties that are all part of this program.
 Cost and Return on Investment are essential factors to consider in any decision.
 Through this analysis, we are able to see how prices for each component have fluctuated through the years.

 In 2022, the team started researching the overall number of equipment that was available for students and staff members to use.
 Rather than replace over 150 laptops, we decided to change our focus and purchase more iPad resources.
 With the addition of the new rugged case, complete with keyboard and trackpad, there are very few tasks that modern iPads cannot accomplish.
-These peripherals, which cost about $100, made financial sense and saved the District thousands of dollars in funds by not replacing laptops that were at end of life.
+These peripherals, which cost about $100, made financial sense and saved the District thousands of dollars in funds by not replacing laptops that were at the end of their life.
 These units were sold off to companies that specialize in recycling and the District was able to use the funds to help offset future purchases.

 YEAR